IDT-ITI/TSalV360/README.md

 This software is provided by the authors "as is" and any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
 In no event shall the authors be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including, but not limited to, procurement of substitute goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

 ## Citation
+If you find our work, code or trained models useful in your work, please cite the following publication:

+I. Kontostathis, E. Apostolidis, V. Mezaris, "TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos", IEEE Int.
+Conf. on Content-Based Multimedia Indexing (CBMI 2025), Special Session on Multimedia Indexing for XR Dublin, Dublin, Ireland, Oct.
+2025.

+BibTex:
 ````
 @misc{tsalv360,
   title={TSalV360: A Method and Dataset for Text-driven Saliency Detection in 360-Degrees Videos},